pmcollins/gumdrop/gumdrop.web/README.md

 ));
 ```

-The `#` is a numeric wildcard, dispatching GET requests to for example `/submissions/42` to the indicated Controller.
+The `#` is a numeric wildcard, so that GET requests to for example `/submissions/42` are dispatched to the indicated
-The matching "group" (in this case just a number) is then passed to the Controller instance and made available via the
+Controller with the matching "group" (in this case just a number) passed to the Controller instance and made available
-`getPathArgs` method.
+via the `getPathArgs` method.

-You don't pass in an actual controller instance, but rather a Controller Supplier (lambda).
-This is because a new
+Notice that you don't pass in an actual controller instance, but rather a Controller Supplier (lambda).
+This is because
-controller is instantiated for each request.
-The nice thing about the lifetime of a Controller being short -- that of a
+a new controller is instantiated for each request.
+The nice thing about the lifetime of a Controller being short -- that
-single request -- is that you don't have to worry about them being thread safe.
+of a single request -- is that you don't have to worry about them being thread safe.

-### Control Flow
+### General Control Flow

 After the Dispatcher is set up, when an HTTP Request is received:

 1. The [Dispatcher](gumdrop/web/control/Dispatcher.java) finds a matching
-[Controller](gumdrop/web/control/Controller.java) lambda for the given request path and method.
+[Controller](gumdrop/web/control/Controller.java) lambda for the given request path and method
-2. The Dispatcher creates a Controller instance, which is populated with everything it needs to handle the request.
+2. The Dispatcher creates a Controller instance, which is populated with everything it needs to handle the request
 3. The Controller instantiates and sets up a [Presenter](gumdrop/web/control/Presenter.java)
 3. The Presenter generates a [ViewModel](gumdrop/web/html/ViewModel.java)
     * If necessary it also sets up sub-Presenters and attaches their ViewModels to the parent ViewModel